 Brown performed much of this music wearing a flaming headdress and robes.
 (One writer said of Brown’s shtick: It was “the greatest single spectacle since the Rape of the Sabines.”)

 Arthur Brown later said of his satanic stage persona, “For a while, I didn’t necessarily believe I was the devil, but felt as if I was supposed to lay things open for people to see.
 Thank goodness that side of myself disappeared.
 After a while you think: ‘God, how could I believe this?’ ” He also performed as the pope and later was crucified nightly as part of another act.
-The fire-hat act was captured on film for an unreleased movie, below. (text continues)

 Brown’s two-man band, organist Crane and drummer Drachen Theaker (replaced later by Carl Palmer) furiously pumped out the sounds.
-Crane was every bit as essential to the group’s success as Brown, exhibiting serious chops in soul, stride piano, jazz and classical.
+Crane was every bit as essential to the group’s success as Brown, exhibiting serious chops in soul, stride piano, jazz and classical. (text continues)

 There was no guitar.
 On “The Crazy World of Arthur Brown,” however, there were horns and strings, added by producer Kit Lambert.
 The producer apparently hated the playing of Brown’s drummer and used the excuse to go orchestral.
 Theaker, on tour, quit the band upon hearing the tarted-up album.

 Crane has said there “probably three versions of every single song on that album, done in every single studio in London” with different players.